WarehouseInc/pycalc/README.md

 2. The calculator supports 8 operations: + (addition), - (subtraction), * (multiplication), / (division), ** (power), % (modulo), √ (square root) and 3√ (cube root).

-3. You might wonder why there hasn't been a new release for a long time.
-Well it's because this calculator is just a project born out of impulse and thus won't be in active development.
-I'll release a new version when it's ready.

-4. Always check the downloaded files' integrity before opening.
+3. Always check the downloaded files' integrity before opening.
 SHA256 file hashes are only available for the current release in this Readme markdown file.

 Main calculator executable: `7300380b21bd390190875093c8a55f871cd0a5f4bc3a0b6f51366a12633ba5b0`